Study options

 More information on the Aalto Doctoral Programme in Arts, Design and Architecture: Doctoral programmes.

-As a graduate of the VCD major you will have the skills and knowledge to work as a design professional in visual communication design, either by developing your own practice, or with an established design agency or organisation.
-You will be also be prepared to work as an art director, design lead, or in another managerial role.
+As a graduate of the VCD major, you will have the skills and knowledge to work as a design professional in visual communication design, either by developing your own practice or with an established design agency or organisation.
+And because visual communication design is constantly changing, your career may lie in a field that’s just now beginning to emerge.

 Phase I